Rhamondre Stevenson Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Stevenson notched two rushing yards in his single career matchup against the Dolphins, 46.5 fewer yards than his over/under in Sunday's game.
+- In his single career matchup against the Dolphins, Stevenson put up two rushing yards, 47.5 fewer yards than his over/under in Sunday's game.

 - Stevenson did not have a touchdown run in that outing against the Dolphins.